 Most airports along the WAW (even though they are small) have rental car drop-off facilities, but you’ll want to make sure of their opening hours as it’s a small operation and they aren’t 24 hrs.

 Tips for Driving In Ireland

-I asked Jim, a local friend, what it meant when another car blinks their lights at me on a single lane impasse.
-“It means you can go first “ he says confidently, but then pauses a second and continues, “or it means for you to stop.”
+I asked Jim, a local friend, what it meant when another car blinks its lights at me on a single-lane impasse.
+“It means you can go first,“ he says confidently, but then pauses a second and continues, “or it means for you to stop.”